liip/drifter/docs/roles/frontend.md

 # Gulp

-_Existing configuration files will not be overriden._
+_Existing configuration files (Gulpfile.js, gulp.config.js, webpack.config.js, package.json) will not be overridden._

 * Install `gulp` globally in the Vagrant box
 * Create a prefilled `Gulpfile.js` with useful tasks